djalbat/the-foundations-of-symbolic-reasoning/README.md

 4. What might be termed modern grammars, specifically BNF, regular expresions and Unicode.
 The first two can be attributed to John Backus and Stephen Cole Kleene, respectively.

-Each of these four elephants has a succeeding chapter devoted to it.
-Because intuitionism is so generally applicable, however, and because it suffuses pretty much all of what follows, it is worth expanding on it further here.
+Each of these four elephants has a succeeding chapter devoted to it, but because intuitionism is so general, and because it suffuses pretty much all of what follows, it is worth expanding on it further now.
-So, consider the
+So, consider the following list of questions.
+I claim that they are all answered in what follows.
+Some may find this surprising or even shocking and some might accuse me of intellectual hubris, or worse, but we shall see.

+1. What is truth?
+2. What is mathematics?
+3. What is logic?
+4. What is meaning.
+5. What is a number.

+By what is meaning I mean that if I were to say to you that I did not understand what you meant, what would I be trying to get across?
+And never mind just what is a number.
+I could ask what is a natural number, or a real number.

+The reason why claiming to have answers to these questions, and indeed many more like them, may seem almost maniacal is their general or sometimes even metaphysical nature.
+What is logic?
+You might just as well ask what is art.
+No two logicians will agree on a preicse definition of logic and yet here I am claiming that I know precisely what it is!

+I will find a way out of this conundrum by way of an example.
+Consider the question what is justice.
+Of course there is a branch of philosophy concerned with this question, namely ethics, just as there is a branch of philosophy concerned with the question of what is art, namely aesthetics.
+But let us move away from philosophising for a moment and look at the question of justice from a more practical.

 ---